Orthogonally spherical objects and spherical fibrations: Introduction

 In Section \ref{section-orthogonally-spherical-objects} of the present paper we show that this argument can be made very general.
 Let $Z$ and $X$ be arbitrary schemes of finite type over an algebraically closed field $k$ of characteristic $0$.
 No assumptions of smoothness or projectivity are made.
 Instead we make two assumptions on the object $E \in D(Z \times X)$: $E$ is perfect (locally quasi-isomorphic to a bounded complex of free sheaves) and the support of $E$ is proper over $Z$ and over $X$.
 These are necessary for $\Phi_E$ to have adjoints which are again Fourier--Mukai transforms.
 We then categorify the notion of ``a subscheme of $X$ fibred over $Z$''.
-The graphs of such subschemes in $Z \times X$ are characterised by the property that their fibres over points of $Z$ are mutually disjoint in $X$, and in derived categories the notion of disjointness is expressed by orthogonality - vanishing of all $\homm$'s between two objects, so the objects we want are the objects in $D(Z\times X)$ which are {\it orthogonal} over $Z$, i.e. their fibres over points of $Z$ are mutually orthogonal in $D(X)$.
-In Lemma \ref{lemma-support-of-Q-is-contained-within-the-diagonal} we show that $E$ is orthogonal over $Z$ if and only if the support of the Fourier--Mukai kernel of the co-twist $F_E$ is contained in the diagonal $\Delta$ of $Z \times Z$.
-Hence $F_E$ is an autoequivalence if and only if it is the functor of tensoring by some invertible (locally a shifted line bundle) object of $D(Z)$.
-We describe this object independently as the cone $\mathcal{L}_E$ of a natural morphism
+The graphs of such subschemes in $Z \times X$ are characterised by the property that their fibres over points of $Z$ are mutually disjoint in $X$.
+In derived categories the notion of disjointness is expressed by orthogonality - vanishing of all $\homm$'s between two objects.
+Thus the objects we want are the objects in $D(Z\times X)$ which are {\it orthogonal} over $Z$, i.e. their fibres over points of $Z$ are pairwise orthogonal in $D(X)$.
+In Lemma \ref{lemma-support-of-Q-is-contained-within-the-diagonal} we show that $E$ is orthogonal over $Z$ if and only if the support of the Fourier--Mukai kernel of the co-twist $F_E$ lies within the diagonal $\Delta$ of $Z \times Z$.
+It follows that such $F_E$ is an autoequivalence if and only if it is the functor of tensoring by some invertible (locally a shifted line bundle) object of $D(Z)$.
+On the other hand, define an object $\mathcal{L}_E$ to be the cone of